jalanb/pym/README.md

 One such concept is that the coder wants to edit structural entitites (e.g. modules, methods, mocks), not incidentals (e.g. text, files).

-Another is that the coder doesn't want to write anything at all, (s)he should only need to choose their favourite cliches, algorithms, functions, packages, ...
+Another is that the coder doesn't want to write anything at all, s/he should only need to choose their favourite cliches, algorithms, functions, packages, ...

 Sourcegraph
 -----------